-This chapter introduces the core of Stata(GUI)'s interface: its main windows, its toolbar, its menus, and its dialogs.
-This chapter assumes that you are running Stata(GUI).
-To reduce clutter, we will refer to the Stata(GUI) as Stata throughout.
+This chapter introduces the core of Stata's interface: its main windows, its toolbar, its menus, and its dialogs.

 The five main windows are the Review, Results, Command, Variables, and Properties windows.
-Except for the Command window, each window has its name in its title bar.
+Except for the Results window, each window has its name in its title bar.
 These five windows are typically in use the whole time Stata is open.
 There are other, more specialized windows such as the Viewer, Data Editor, Variables Manager, Do-file Editor, Graph, and Graph Editor windows-these are discussed later in this manual.

 To open any window or to reveal a window hidden by other windows, select the window from the Window menu, or select the proper item from the toolbar.
-You can also use Alt+Tab to cycle through all open windows (Stata and other) if you want to change windows from the keyboard.
+You can also use Ctrl+Tab to cycle through all open windows inside the main Stata window or Alt+Tab to cycle through all open windows (Stata and other) if you want to change windows from the keyboard.
 Many of Stata's windows have functionality that can be accessed by clicking on the right mouse button (right-clicking) within the window.
 Right-clicking displays a contextual menu that, depending on the window, allows you to copy text, set the preferences for the window, or print the contents of the window.
 When you copy text or print, we recommend that you always right-click on the window rather than use the menu bar or toolbar so that you can be sure of where and what you are copying or printing.